bentonwong/scheduling_app/README.md

 To run this application locally, a copy of it is available for download or cloning at https://github.com/bentonwong/scheduling_app.

-### Prerequisites

-A modern web browser
-A copy of this repo

 ### How to get the application to run locally

 1. Clone this repo from GitHub at the above address.